tritonas00/system-tar-and-restore/README.md

 - Interface to use

-- If you want to save the backup in the default folder (/), or enter your desired path
+- If you want to save the backup in the default directory (/), or enter your desired path

 - If you want to specify a backup filename (without extension) or use the default name